Alice Dearing and the story of Paul Marshall

 Alice Dearing is relieved to know she is not alone.

-Next summer, the 23-year-old is hoping to become Team GB’s first female black swimmer and race in the women’s 10km open water event.
-However, if she does, she will not be the first black British swimmer altogether.
+The 27-year-old became Team GB’s first female black swimmer and race in the women’s 10km open water event at Tokyo 2020.
+However, she was not the first black British swimmer altogether.

 That distinction belongs to Kevin Burns, an English freestyler who competed in the 1976 Montreal Games.
 And then, four years later, he was followed by Scottish backstroke star Paul Marshall.

-Marshall’s story is largely unknown but it is powerful, sad and inspiring – especially to Dearing, who hopes to follow in both Burns and Marshall's footsteps and compete on sport’s biggest stage.
+Marshall’s story is largely unknown but it is powerful, sad and inspiring – especially to Dearing, who followed in both Burns and Marshall's footsteps and competed on sport’s biggest stage.

 Marshall and Dearing have an immediate connection.
 Marshall's father was born in Ghana, the same west African nation as Dearing’s mother.

-But at 23, she is a veteran in comparison to Marshall, who earned selection to the 1980 Games as a teenager, raced in the 100m backstroke and helped Team GB to the final of the men’s 4x100m relay.
+But at 23 in Tokyo, Dearing was a veteran in comparison to Marshall, who earned selection to the 1980 Games as a teenager, raced in the 100m backstroke and helped Team GB to the final of the men’s 4x100m relay.

 Marshall swam in the semi-finals of the relay event but watched from the sidelines as Duncan Goodhew, Gary Abraham, David Lowe and Martin Smith won bronze in the final, behind Australia and USSR.